What is PCOS?

 How does diet affect PCOS?

-The Royal College of Obstetricians & Gynaecologists guidelines for management of PCOS states “It is recommended that lifestyle changes, including diet, exercise and weight loss, are initiated as the first line of treatment for women with PCOS for improvement of long-term outcomes”.
+The Royal College of Obstetricians and Gynaecologists’ guidelines for management of PCOS states: “It is recommended that lifestyle changes, including diet, exercise and weight loss, are initiated as the first line of treatment for women with PCOS for improvement of long-term outcomes.”

 Weight loss in those who are overweight, weight management in those who are not, and reducing central adiposity (fat tissue around the stomach & hips) can help to reduce insulin resistance, which as mentioned is the driver of the hormonal imbalance that characterises the disease.
-Fat tissue also makes its own testosterone so it’s a way of reducing that too.
-Unfortunately, many doctors simply tell patients to “just lose a bit of weight”.
-Easier said than done!
+Fat tissue also makes its own testosterone so it’s a way of reducing that, too.

-While weight loss of even 5-10% of total body weight has been shown to improve hormone profiles, menstrual regularity as well as long-term outcomes, the evidence to suggest how best to do this is lacking.
-The internet is unfortunately awash with ‘PCOS diets’, most of them are incredibly low in carbohydrates (typically 20-30g/day), which whilst effective in achieving modest weight loss in the short-term, the results are not usually maintained in the long-term, and they’re often punishingly difficult to stick to.
+While weight loss of even 5-10 per cent of total body weight has been shown to improve hormone profiles, menstrual regularity as well as long-term outcomes, the evidence to suggest how best to do this is lacking.
+The internet is unfortunately awash with ‘PCOS diets’, most of which are incredibly low in carbohydrates (typically 20-30g/day), which – although effective in achieving modest weight loss in the short-term – can be punishingly difficult to stick to, with results rarely maintained in the long-term.

-The other concern regarding long-term use of a ketogenic diet is the low fibre content; a nutrient that most of us don’t consume in large enough quantities, and in fact low fibre intake has been correlated with worsening insulin resistance and higher androgen (male hormone) levels in women with PCOS.
+The other concern regarding long-term use of a ketogenic diet is the low fibre content.
+Fibre is a nutrient that most of us don’t consume in large enough quantities, with low fibre intake correlated with worsening insulin resistance and higher androgen (male hormone) levels in women with PCOS.

-Looking at the quality, rather than quantity of carbohydrates is a more approachable and effective way of managing PCOS.
-Several randomised controlled trials (RCTs) have shown that a low glycaemic index (GI) diet for PCOS can be effective for weight loss, reducing abdominal fat, improving hormone profiles.
+Looking at the quality rather than quantity of carbohydrates is a more approachable and effective way of managing PCOS.
+Several randomised controlled trials have shown that a low glycaemic index (GI) diet for PCOS can be effective for weight loss, reducing abdominal fat and improving hormone profiles.

 While this is all very ‘weight loss heavy’, I prefer not to make weight loss the emphasis with my patients.
 Not least because disordered eating is more commonly seen in women with PCOS, so it’s important for all healthcare professionals to take this into consideration when managing this group of women.